Leading SAFe (Scaled Agile Framework) Exam Notes

 What is Design Thinking?

-What is Program Backlog?
+What is ART, Solution Train, and Portfolio Backlog?

-What is Feature?
+What is a Feature?

-- Features are maintained in Program Backlog
+- Features are maintained in the ART Backlog

 - Feature are sized to fit in a Program Increment (PI) and delivered by a single Agile Release Train (ART)

-- Features are prioritized using WSJF and top 10 features are presented to the team during PI planning
+- Features are prioritized using WSJF and the top 10 features are presented to the team during PI planning

 - Typically Product Management creates business features and System Architect creates enabler features